deviceTRUST/demo-box/README.md

   - Microsoft Server 2016, 2019 or 2022

   - 2 vCPUs, min.
 2 GB RAM, 60 GB hard disk

   - Please prepare an updated Windows Server machine.
 It needs to be in a workgroup.
 No other requirements.
 The deviceTRUST Demo-Box process will implement all necessary changes and customizations.
 Please apply all personal changes (e.g., server name) after finishing the setup.

-- Feel free to check the provided scripts for the tasks it includes before starting if you have security concerns.

 ## Installation